Treatment of Leprosy

 Self Care Training

 Once someone develops a chronic condition (such as a loss of sensation) because of leprosy, they need to take regular care in all activities of daily living and work.
-Within a Self-Care Group, participants are taught a daily routine of inspecting their bodies for signs of injury or infection, treatments for different injuries, physiotherapy exercises to prevent joint stiffness, and instructions in soaking and oiling their skin to prevent dryness.
+Within a Self Care Group, participants are taught a daily routine of inspecting their bodies for signs of injury or infection, treatments for different injuries, physiotherapy exercises to prevent joint stiffness, and instructions in soaking and oiling their skin to prevent dryness.
+Sometimes people affected by leprosy will care for their affected eyes with eye-drops and sunglasses.

 Physiotherapy and Surgery